-Inspired by William Shakespeare’s ‘Twelfth Night’, ‘She’s the Man’ is about a teenage girl who, disguised as a boy, gets into her brother’s soccer team after her team gets cut.
-Amanda Bynes stars in the lead role and her exuberant performance comes off as a saving grace in an otherwise forgettable film.
-There are occasional moments of brilliance in the film but it just fails to come off as a whole but Bynes carries the film forward with her endearing charisma, liveliness and charm.
+Inspired by William Shakespeare’s ‘Twelfth Night,’ ‘She’s the Man’ is about a teenage girl who, disguised as a boy, gets into her brother’s soccer team after her team gets cut.
+Amanda Bynes stars in the lead role, and her exuberant performance comes off as a saving grace in an otherwise forgettable film.
+There are occasional moments of brilliance in the film, but it just fails to come off as a whole.
+Still, Bynes carries the film forward with her endearing charisma, liveliness, and charm.

 11. To Wong Goo, Thanks For Everything!
 Julie Newmar (1995)

-Beeban Kidron’s gorgeously messed up comedy drama follows three drag queens, one of them a newbie, who embark on an adventurous road trip to Los Angeles in order to perform in a competition.
-However, their joruney takes bizarre twists and turns and all on a sudden, reaching their destination becomes a challenge.
-The film is flawed in many ways and lacks the deftness and intelligence in handling its subject but the overall charm and delectable humor compensate for its flaws and it ultimately comes off as a memorable fun ride.
+Beeban Kidron’s gorgeously messed up comedy-drama follows three drag queens, one of them a newbie, who embark on an adventurous road trip to Los Angeles in order to perform in a competition.
+However, their journey takes bizarre twists and turns, and all of a sudden, reaching their destination becomes a challenge.
+The film is flawed in many ways and lacks the deftness and intelligence in handling its subject, but the overall charm and delectable humor compensate for its flaws, and it ultimately comes off as a memorable and fun ride.

 Read More: Best Sci-Fi Thriller Movies of All Time